Azure-Samples/azureai-samples/scenarios/fine-tuning/function calling/README.md

 Once we’ve created a fine tuned model that meets our needs, we'll put it all together by developing a basic application that allows users to check stock prices for different companies.
 We will use YFinance Python library for easy retrieval of current stock prices.

-We will show you three notebooks as follows"
+We will show you three notebooks as follows:

-*fine-tuning with function calling-inference-hallucination scenario.ipynb* demonstrates how to address hallucination using a fine-tuned model with function calling.
+**fine-tuning with function calling-inference-hallucination scenario.ipynb** demonstrates how to address hallucination using a fine-tuned model with function calling.

-*fine-tuning with function calling-inference-token reduction scenario.ipynb* illustrates how to reduce token usage using a fine-tuned model with function calling.
+**fine-tuning with function calling-inference-token reduction scenario.ipynb** illustrates how to reduce token usage using a fine-tuned model with function calling.

-Finally, *fine-tuning with function calling-e2e.ipynb* showcases the utilization of a fine-tuned function calling model in an end-to-end application.
+Finally, **fine-tuning with function calling-e2e.ipynb** showcases the utilization of a fine-tuned function calling model in an end-to-end application.

-Please note, in all these examples, we assumed you already fine-tuned your model using teh datasets shared in this repo.
+Please note, in all these examples, we assumed you already fine-tuned your model using the datasets shared in this repo.